Jump to DART Documentation Main Index

 |All variables named inf_* are arrays of length 2.|

 The first element controls the prior inflation, the second element controls the posterior inflation.
-See filter.html for a discussion of inflation and effective strategies for using it.
+See filter.html for a discussion of inflation and effective strategies.

 |inf_flavor||integer array dimension(2)||Inflation flavor for [prior, posterior]